-- d.
-We acknowledge our responsibility for presenting the management's discussion and analysis, schedules of funding progress and employer contributions, schedules of the Organization's proportionate share of the net pension liability, and budgetary comparison information in accordance with accounting principles generally accepted in the United States of America, and we believe this information, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.
+- a.
+We acknowledge our responsibility for presenting the RSI in accordance with accounting principles generally accepted in the United States of America, and we believe this information, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.
 The methods of measurement and presentation of the RSI have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - 48.
 Expenditures of federal awards were below the \$750,000 threshold for the year ended June 30, 2023 and we were not required to have an audit in accordance with Title 2 U.S. Code of Federal Requirements (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).